-Students should practice questions from areas like Permutation & Combination, Probability, Geometry and Mensuration, Number System, Algebra, Work and Time, Speed and Distance.
-You should revise the concepts of these areas thoroughly.
+For this part, students should practice questions from areas like Permutation & Combination, Probability, Geometry and Mensuration, Number System, Algebra, Work and Time, Speed and Distance.
+It is absolutely important to have a good conceptual clarity of these topics.

 Take a look at the table given below to get a detailed analysis of questions in Quant section of IIFT 2020 written exam.

 |Sets & Venn diagram||1||1 × 3|

 |Clocks||1||1 × 3|

 Take a look at this question which appeared in an IIFT past paper